Public Participation and Eligibility

 Sudbury, MA 01776

-You can still vote in person at your polling place if you’ve applied for an absentee ballot, as long as you haven’t yet returned the ballot.
+• You can still vote in-person at your polling place (199 Raymond Road rear) if you have applied for an absentee ballot, as long as you have not yet returned your ballot.

 Absentee Ballot Application